SC simplifies process for passive euthanasia

 The Supreme Court on Tuesday simplified the process to withdraw or withhold life support for a terminally ill patient by allowing a two-tiered process for authorising passive euthanasia.

-The new guidelines do away with a cumbersome three-tiered procedure where a doctor and the patient’s family had to get a judicial magistrate’s approval to withhold or withdraw life support.
+The new guidelines, approved in principle, do away with a cumbersome three-tiered procedure where a doctor and the patient’s family had to get a judicial magistrate’s approval to withhold or withdraw life support.
+The final order is expected shortly.

-According to the new guidelines, the Supreme Court recognises the right to die in case of terminal illness and allows a hospital board and a district board to decide whether the patient’s life support can be withdrawn.
+According to the new guidelines, the Supreme Court recognises the right to die in case of terminal illness and allows a primary board and a secondary board, set up by the hospital, to decide whether the patient’s life support can be withdrawn.

 Doctors say the new set of guidelines will make the process simpler and remove legal constraints for hospitals in dealing with cases where a patient is in a persistent vegetative state or coma, brain dead, terminally ill or on prolonged life support.